earthdaily/Studies-and-Analysis/Auto-Cloud-Mask-Accuracy/Readme.md

 <p align="center">
 </p>
 The result is two shapefiles:
-- fields with clear coverage using EDAgro ACM mask
+- fields with clear coverage using EDAgro ACM mask (ACM average = 1)
-- fields with cloud coverage using EDAgro ACM mask
+- fields with cloud coverage using EDAgro ACM mask (ACM average > 1)

 2 - Intersect Fields with HQco masks and merge results
 <p align="center">